sikimzo/Discord-Stereo-Fix/README.md

 3. run the Installer.bat file and select your discord (btw u can select discordptb and canary)

-4. then open your Discord and you will be see that all the issyes are fixed
+4. then open your Discord and you will be see that all the issues are fixed

 # 📃 Changelog
 ```yml